Inside the seven tumultuous days that led to the James Comey indictment

 “It’s very rare for a count that’s been presented to the grand jury to be rejected,” Belevetz said.

 As the indictment was handed up, there was another prosecutor in the courtroom: Comey’s son-in-law Troy Edwards Jr., who worked as a prosecutor in the same US attorney’s office now indicting the former FBI director.
-Edwards went in to speak with the judge privately in chambers for about 30 minutes before the public court proceeding.
+Edwards was in the courthouse before the indictment was handed up and went into another judge’s private chambers about 30 minutes before the public court proceeding.

 Not long after the indictment was announced, Edwards submitted his resignation.